joedoyler/djangoProject_ReadMe/README.md

 Through the shopping cart feature that is seen on the website.
 When you select "add to bag" the product details you have selected get added to the kart with a tally of everything you have purchased.
 Then purchasing the products are as simple as checking out, entering your details and paying where Stripe will handle the rest confirming your order with details provided of the purchase.

+## Testing involved with Stripe purchases
+Find screenshot attached of the test runs I did when confirming the purchases had gone through on Stripe.

 # Validators